What is it?

 How can you care for yourself at home?

 Follow-up care is a key part of your treatment and safety.
-Be sure to make and go to all appointments, and call your doctor if you are having problems.
+Be sure to make and go to all appointments, and contact your doctor if you are having problems.
+It's also a good idea to keep a list of the medicines you take.
 Ask your doctor when you can expect to have your test results.

 Where can you learn more?